Peer Mentor Program at Craig

 - Phone calls, FaceTime, email or social media

-To be paired with a peer mentor you must be a current patient, an individual living with spinal cord and/or brain injury, or a family member and/or caregiver of a current patient or person living with spinal cord and/or brain injury.
+To be paired with a peer mentor you must be a current inpatient or outpatient, an individual living with spinal cord and/or brain injury, or a family member and/or caregiver of a current patient or person living with spinal cord and/or brain injury.

 Peer mentoring can look different for everyone and matching is based on similar interests, experiences, home life and shared needs/goals.
 A staff member will ask questions about your injury, personal interests and stage of life information to find the best peer match for you.
 Current inpatients at Craig can also discuss their interest in being matched with a peer by talking with any member of their medical team.

 Become a Peer Mentor

 Peer mentors will benefit in knowing that they share insight, guidance and support through a very daunting time in a person's life.
 It's a win-win situation.

 Peer mentors are people who have completed all required peer mentor training for this program and volunteer as a support system to others with spinal cord and/or brain injury and their family members or caregivers.
 Peer mentors can live in the state of Colorado or out of state.

 Peer mentors in the Denver metro area will be matched with peers at Craig and others in the nearby community.
 Peer mentors outside of the Denver metro area will be matched with patients returning home in close proximity to their community.